zbyju/server-benchmarks/README.md

 yarn k6:random
 ```

-Obviously to run the k6 scripts you need to one of the applications first (it will run on port 4000) so that k6 can send requests to it.
+Obviously to run the k6 scripts you need to run one of the applications first (it will run on port 4000) so that k6 can send requests to it.

 ## Methodology

 I tried to make the tests as atomic as possible, they will delete all the links before and after the test and create their own random data every time.

+I ran the tests on my Macbook Pro (Intel chip) in one session (right after each other) to try to minimize other applications/load affecting the results.

 The results were collected from 5 runs from which I always picked the best run as that seemed like a good way of reducing the randomness, but still keeping the data collecting very simple.